avdbrink/VSTS-SSAS-Extension/README.md

 > NOTE: the deployment uses the Management Studio executable Microsoft.AnalysisServices.Deployment.exe Make sure that this is installed on your build agent!
 > Currently the Microsoft Hosted Agents DO NOT have Management Studio installed, so deployement from these hosts is unsupported.
 Setup a self hosted agent with SQL
 > Server Managenment Studio installed on it to use the deployment component
-> SECURITY WARNING: if you choose to use Windows username and password as impersonation mode the password you supply will be written in plaintext on disk at the deploy agent!
+> SECURITY WARNING: if you choose to use Windows username and password as impersonation mode the password you supply will be written in plaintext on disk at the deploy agent!\s\s
+> NOTE: When using Impersonation changing capabilities the outputfile that is used to deploy the model is written to disk using UTF8 encoding.
+If you're model uses some other encoding you might want to skip impersonation settings. (message me if this is a problem, I'll see if I can fix this)

 ## Contribute
 > * Contributions are welcome!